Carrie Chapman Catt Award

 Will you help organize the Carrie Chapman Catt Award at your school?
 Your school could earn the award in as little as four easy steps:

-Encourage your students, teachers, and schools to use the hashtag #BEAVOTER on any social media posts or photos that they upload during the Carrie Chapman Catt Award.
+Encourage your students, teachers, and schools to use the hashtag #BEAVOTER on social media posts they upload during the Carrie Chapman Catt Award.
 We may feature them on the Iowa Secretary of State’s official social media accounts and press releases.
 Together, we can make #BEAVOTER trend and showcase your school’s achievement.

 For information and official results regarding the 2021-2022 Carrie Chapman Catt Award, please click here.